-Attendance and Late Assignments: Late assignments will be devalued 10 achievement points for each day they are past due.
+Attendance and Late Assignments: Late assignments may be devalued 10 achievement points for each day they are past due unless major medical/Covid/family reasons restrict your work.
 Late assignments will be evaluated at midterm and during final portfolio evaluation or at the discretion of the instructor.

-Attendance is mandatory and achievement points will be awarded for each class meeting you attend.
-Achievement points may also be awarded for attending events / exhibitions specified by your instructor.
+Attendance and participation are necessary to learning hence achievement points will be awarded for each class meeting you attend and for your participation in that class meeting (make-up points will be available and achievement points may also be awarded for attending events / exhibitions specified by your instructor).
 Because of the special nature of demonstrations required for this course all students will need to be present at the beginning of class.
 Any student not present at the beginning of the class or when roll is taken will be considered absent from it.
-Any student who misses more than 7 class meetings (except for major medical/family reasons) will automatically fail this course!
+Any student who misses more than 7 class meetings (except for major medical/Covid/family reasons) may fail this course !
+HOWEVER - if you are feeling sick please stay home or in your room and follow all appropriate college guidelines.

-Attendance at all critiques is also MANDATORY.
-Unexcused absence from any critique will result in the loss of 50 achievement points.
+Attendance at all critiques is also NECESSARY.
+Unexcused absence from any critique may result in the loss of 50 achievement points (except for major medical/Covid/family reasons).

-MY GENERAL GRADING SCALE: FINAL GRADE POINT SCALE:

-You tried and made primarily thoughtful decisions: 900-1000 POINTS = A

-A (90 - 100% of possible achievement points) 800-900 POINTS = B

-You tried and made some thoughtful decisions 700-800 POINTS = C

-B (80 - 89% of possible achievement points) 600-700 POINTS = D

-You tried but didn't make many thoughtful decisions 600 POINTS OR LESS = F

-C (70 - 79% of possible achievement points)
+MY GENERAL GRADING SCALE: FINAL GRADE POINT SCALE: You tried and made primarily thoughtful decisions: 900-1000 POINTS = A A (90 - 100% of possible achievement points) 800-900 POINTS = B You tried and made some thoughtful decisions 700-800 POINTS = C B (80 - 89% of possible achievement points) 600-700 POINTS = D You tried but didn't make many thoughtful decisions 600 POINTS OR LESS = F C (70 - 79% of possible achievement points)